lsst-dm/dmtn-310/index.md

 easier to incrementally populate downstream databases, when data is moved out of the embargo rack and made available to end-users.

-The retention period on the Prompt Processing Kakfa topic can also be use used as a transaction log to replay event processing in the event of database corruption.
+The retention period on the Prompt Processing Kakfa topic can also be used as a transaction log to replay event processing in the event of database corruption.

 ## Disadvantages to this approach